 If your case is successfully resolved by an administrative agency, it may not be necessary to hire an attorney or file a lawsuit (to resolve your case, you probably will be required as to sign a release of your legal claims).
 If your case is not resolved by the SHAC or EEOC, and you may want to continue to pursue the matter, you will need to pursue your claim in court.
 A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and the EEOC dismisses the charge.
 This process is called “exhaustion” of your administrative remedy.
 Similarly, before you can proceed with a lawsuit based on your state discrimination claim, you must file with the SHAC.

-Because South Carolina law does not permit the compensatory (emotional pain and suffering) and punitive (damages which punish the employer) damages and attorneys' fees allowed under federal law, many South Carolina attorneys choose to file employment discrimination cases in federal court.
+Because South Carolina law limits or caps compensatory (emotional pain and suffering) and punitive (damages which punish the employer) under state law, many South Carolina attorneys choose to file employment discrimination cases in federal court.
 A case filed in state court using federal law may be subject to removal, which means that a defendant employer requests to move the case to federal court because it involves a federal statute, such as Title VII or the ADEA.

 Only once the EEOC issues the document known as “Dismissal and Notice of Rights” or “Notice of Right to Sue” (Form 161) can you file a case based upon your federal claim.
 A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
 (Be sure to mark down that date when you receive the notice.)
 A lawsuit based on your state claim must be filed within 120 days of receiving the SHAC's similar “right-to-sue” or dismissal letter, or within 1 year of the date you believe you were discriminated against, whichever is earlier.
 These deadlines are called the “statute of limitations.”
 If you have received one of these agency dismissal letters, do not delay consulting with an attorney.
 If your lawsuit is not filed by the deadline, then you may lose your ability to pursue a discrimination case.